Corridor Press' links with The Palmer Academy, Reading.

 Within ten years, that original book was in need of a further re-print so we took the opportunity to expand it from 40 to 48 pages and incorporate colour photographs for the first time, thus creating a new book George Palmer School in Photographs 1907 - 2014.

-Each year since 2004, a presentation has taken place at The Palmer Academy (formerly George Palmer Primary School), 70 Northumberland Avenue, Reading, Berkshire, during the last week of the Summer Term when a copy of this photographic record is presented to each of the leaving Year 6 pupils.
-The cost of these books has been covered thanks to the generosity of former, and some current, GPS pupils, members of staff and governors sponsoring books for the current year leavers.
+Each year since 2004, a presentation has taken place at The Palmer Academy (formerly George Palmer Primary School), 70 Northumberland Avenue, Reading, Berkshire, towards the end of the Summer Term when a copy of this photographic record is presented to each of the leaving Year 6 pupils.
+The cost of these books has been covered thanks to the generosity of former pupils, members of staff and governors sponsoring books for the current year leavers.